 Depreciation.
 Depreciation totaled \$14.0 million in 2003, a 5.0% increase over depreciation of \$13.4 million in 2002.
-This increase was primarily due to four new Boeing 737-Next Generation aircraft acquired in 2003 and the full year effect of four Boeing 737-Next Generation aircraft acquired in 2002, partially offset by lower depreciation expenses of non-aircraft related equipment.
+This increase was primarily due to four new Boeing 737-Next Generation aircraft acquired in 2002, partially offset by lower depreciation expenses of non-aircraft related equipment.
 Depreciation per available seat mile decreased by 7.4%.